Why I Don't Request Accommodations At My Job As An Autistic Adult

 Most of my write-ups were for stuff that's completely allowed in the warehouse center, like taking short breaks and wearing light-sensitivity glasses (which I currently do).

-At my previous warehouse location, not just once, but TWICE, I was written up for kneeling down on the floor simply to catch my breath and not overexert my hands and fingers.
+At my previous warehouse location, not just once, but twice, I was written up for kneeling down on the floor simply to catch my breath and not overexert my hands and fingers.
+(I handle 30-50 lbs of packages constantly throughout my 10 hour shift)

 Meanwhile, my coworkers around me are passing chargers to friends, using airpods at work, and talking on their phones with absolutely no repercussions.

-This is clearly workplace discrimination.
-I was being punished for accommodations I needed while neurotypical coworkers violated actual rules without consequence.
+It clearly felt like unequal enforcement.
+The rules weren’t applied evenly to me.
+I was being punished for accommodations I needed while while other coworkers broke actual rules without consequence.

-So I switched warehouse buildings instead.
-It's specifically allowed for me to wear noise-canceling headphones now, so I do and don't talk to anyone about it.
+So I transferred warehouse buildings instead.
+I can still wear headphones + earplugs.
+Still not fully ideal from a noise-sensitivity standpoint but it's better than nothing.
+I don't talk to anyone about it or build genuine connections.
 No smiling.
 No comforting small talk.
 Just getting through the day.
 Nothing else or anyone is on my mind.

 I'm Omari, a 23-year-old autistic adult who's been managing chronic burnout for 5+ years while working warehouse shifts.